 Whether eating a between-meal snack or a snack as a meal, snacks are a major component of our daily diet.
 In fact, a recent consumer survey found that we eat, on average, 2.6 snacks a day with 41% of us snacking at least three times a day.1

-My family is definitely in the 2 to 3 snacks per day range.
-If we are at home, my favorite snacks are a piece of fruit and a handful of nuts or some veggie sticks and hummus because these are packed with nutrients and stay-fuller-longer fiber.
-However, when we are out and about it is nice to have a stash of prepackaged healthy snacks that are kid approved and not too messy.
+My family is normally in the 2 to 3 snacks a day range.
+When we are home, a piece of fruit and a handful of nuts are our go-to snacks.
+Both contain ample nutrients and stay-full-longer fiber.
+However, it is nice to have a stash of prepackaged healthy snacks that are kid-approved for when we are out and about.

-Previous posts have discussed choosing healthier granola bars and flavored yogurt, so this article is focused on choosing healthier portable (read: prepackaged) savory snacks.
-Chips and cookies are not covered in this evaluation because I consider them treats rather than snacks (more on these soon).
+Previous posts have discussed choosing healthier granola bars and flavored yogurt, so this article is focused on choosing healthier, prepackaged savory snacks.
+I consider chips and cookies as treats and not snacks, so they are not covered in this evaluation.

 1. Look for fiber and whole grains